Mobile phone haggling

 - "What's the very best you can do?"

-They may push you to agree because it's a 'limited-time offer' – don't feel pressured into agreeing to the new price or deal unless you're certain.
+- Don't fill the silence.
+They may push you to agree because it's a "limited-time offer", but don't feel pressured into agreeing to the new price or deal unless you're certain.

 As negotiations come to a close, a classic sales technique is to stay silent.
-They want you to feel awkward and fill the silence by saying you'll take their offer.
-Make them fill it with a better one.
+They want you to feel awkward and fill the silence.
+Make them fill it with a cheaper offer.

-Here's how to switch provider under the new rules:
+Here's how to switch provider and keep your phone number: